Thursday, September 21, 2017

 Instead, Schmidt, Theodore and Brannstrom are good pieces to build around, Garrison is a solid veteran, but Sbisa no longer has a place in any respectable top-6, let alone a top-4.

 The offense isn't as deep as other teams', but falling upon a former 40-goal scorer like Neal and a current 30-scorer liek Marchessault means they at least start with two legitimate first-line wingers.
 Signing Shipachyov (third in the KHL for points, fifth for goals last year) may have also been a stroke of genius, but he may require some time to adjust to the smaller North American rinks, so he may spend the first month on the third line or even in the AHL.

 Then there's the 30-goal Marchessault, who likely will never hit that plateau again but will at least be given a legitimate chance to with top-line minutes; there's also should-have-been-a-30-goal-man Perron, who had found a home on the St. Louis Blues' third line, the Dallas Stars' third-line 40-point man Eakin and former top prospects Haula, Pulkkinen, Karlsson and Smith, so the potential to see one of them develop under Gallant exists, at least.

 As long as GM McPhee doesn't make another bone-headed Martin Erat-for-Filip Forsberg deal...

 Also, those uniforms have definitely grown on me.
 I love them.

-Prediction: 7th in the Atlantic Division, ahead of the Vancouver Canucks for good measure.
+Prediction: 7th in the Pacific Division, ahead of the Vancouver Canucks for good measure.